Abdullah-Tariq-qbatch/Temp/Report_ ProxyBrowser Project Documentation.md

             -     nvm install 14.9.0
             -     nvm use 14.9.0
     - Set env variables through the terminal
+    - **To Install Project dependencies, use the following command:**

+        -     yarn
     - **To initialize the project in development mode for the first time, please follow these steps:**

         -     yarn rebuild